usmcamp0811/dotfiles/packages/websites/blog/Campground/content/post/nix-in-the-wild/05-taming-terraform-with-nix-a-modular-approach/index.md

 };
 ```

-### Create a Terraform Package
+### Create a Terraform Configuration

 The way that we use Terranix is as just another Nix "package".
 This means that we create a
 new folder in the `./packages` directory.
 I am going to call this `cloud-infrastructure`
 you can call it whatever makes the most sense to you.
-In this folder we add out standard
+In this folder we add our standard
 `default.nix` file and at least one additional Nix file, in this case I am calling it `terranix.nix`.
-In this file is going to be your Terranix configuration.

 ```nix
 ├──  packages